Clergy, staff and lay leadership

 Terry Barnard

 Terry Barnard has been a member of St. James since January 2020 after serving as the Treasurer and Vestry member during his 17 years at Intercession Episcopal Church in Thornton.
 Terry began his journey in the Episcopal Church at St. Martha’s in Westminster in November 2000 after a 30-year run as a Roman Catholic, citing the need for “More God, Less Guilt.”
 He was received into the Episcopal Church in April 2001 by Bishop Winterrowd.
 Faith and surrender to God are critical elements of Terry’s life game plan and he works every day to be open to what God is doing with him.
 Outside of church, Terry has been married to Nikki for 26 years.
-Together, they have two children, son Avery and daughter Peyton, and a 17-month old grandson, Malcolm.
+Together, they have two children, son Avery and daughter Peyton, and a grandson, Malcolm.
 They live in Arvada.
 Terry works for the Colorado Housing and Finance Authority as a manager of the multifamily loan originations team, working with developers to provide financing for affordable rental housing.

 Joy Sawyer

 Joy Sawyer has been married to Scott for 35 years (which means they wed at age 5).
 Before becoming a member of St. James, Joy helped found Urban Skye, a Celtic Christian community in the Highlands that offered spiritual gatherings, as well as film, art, book and writing groups.
 She now serves Saint James as a Lay Reader and offers spiritual journaling workshops.
-She's also our reigning Soup Queen.
 Joy considers herself a “jack of all trades, master of none,” and her educational experience includes a bachelor’s in journalism, masters’ in both creative writing and counseling, and doctoral work in religion and psychology at Iliff Seminary/University of Denver.
 A longtime author, Joy served as a licensed professional counselor and spiritual director for 20 years, and now works full-time as a creative writing instructor and coach.
 Her vision for the church includes continued spiritual nurture of congregants, as well as outreach to the community, especially the unhoused and marginalized.
 She also believes in telling as many people as possible about the (sometimes raucous) events at St. James.

 Kathy Wannamaker